-- IXP in one location believes it should connect directly to the IXP in another location - Who pays for the interconnect? - How is traffic metered? - Competes with the ISPs who already provide transit between the two locations (who then refuse to join IX, harming the viability of the IX) - Metro interconnections are ok (e.g. LINX, AMSIX)
+- IXP in one location believes it should connect directly to the IXP in another location - Who pays for the interconnect? - How is traffic metered? - Competes with the ISPs who already provide transit between the two locations (who then refuse to join IX, harming the viability of the IX) - Metro interconnections to an IX are ok (e.g. LINX, AMSIX)